 - Local Reach

 Build a Phone Numbers Database

-Take your time and build a mobile list: a database of your customers’ contacts.
-Remember to ask them whether they wish to opt into receiving SMSes from your business.
+Take your time and build a leads phone number list: a database of your customers’ contacts.
+Remember to ask them whether they wish to opt-in to receiving SMSs from your business.
 This is usually done through a shortcode.
 They send a text to your business’ code to give consent.
 If possible, find out the most appropriate hours they would want to receive the SMSes.

 - Get a gift/item by showing this text at any of our shops

 - Complete the following survey via SMS and receive a $20 discount the next time you buy our product

 - Use the code “1234” at check out for a 30% discount at MyBusiness.com

 Find the Right Time to Send Your Text Messages

 Your instant messages will have different levels of effectiveness based on the time you send them.
 Finding the best time is about figuring out when your target audience will most likely open, read, and respond to your messages.

 Before and after office hours or during lunchtime often work, but you’ll need to test different times to see what works best for your business and its products.
 Whatever you do, don't send your customers marketing emails after nine at night.